Here’s how to pull off an unforgettable beach wedding with advice from industry experts

 The anchor here had a very special meaning to the couple—it symbolized their beach house, which they considered an anchor in their lives, grounding them, and reminding them to stop and enjoy the special moments.
 Even if an anchor doesn’t hold such personal meaning for you, it is a wonderful marine element to include in your wedding décor.

-3 of 12Courtesy of I Heart My Groom
+I Heart My Groom

 A Sense of Place

 “Santa Barbara’s coastline is well known for its Spanish and Moroccan influences,” says Kiupers.
 A great way to reflect this, if you are taking inspiration from that region, is to set up a lounge area on the beach and include tropical furniture as well as layered accents of texture and color.

 Garrett Richardson Photography

 "When dreaming up elegant wedding décor with a beach inspiration in mind, I suggest to use colors that will blend with the gorgeous backdrop of the ocean,” says Lorrie Betsill Nielson of Unveiled Hawaii.
 “Think lighter hues such as organic greens, sand, and cream tones.
 There is nothing wrong with bright pops of color, however if more elegance and a classic look is what you are going for, this will definitely get you pointed in the right direction.”